-North Oxfordshire Conservative Association (NOCA) covers Banbury, Bicester and rural villages in North Oxfordshire from Hook Norton to Finmere.
+North Oxfordshire Conservative Association (NOCA) covers the Parliamentary constituency of 'Banbury': Banbury, Bicester and rural villages in North Oxfordshire from Hook Norton to Deddington, Stratton Audley and Finmere.

 Our primary aim is to further the Conservative cause in North Oxfordshire, working to secure the election of our MP, Conservative County Councillors, District Councillors plus Town Councillors in Bicester and Banbury, our largest localities.
 We also promote the great work of our local members’ during ‘peacetime’ and help them to connect with you, their constituents.

 As well as championing Conservative values and politics locally, we also promote Party membership while supporting our own active membership base.
 We have a great membership community, made up of all ages, for whom we organise a varied programme of social and political events.
 We are always delighted to welcome new members - head to our join page to find out how you can 'sign up' too.